#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 How long should each bullet point be?

 Keep each bullet point to 1-2 lines.
-Your bullet points should be a concise summary of your resume's accomplishments — if you really want to elaborate on them, save it for a resume summary, short blurb, or cover letter.
-Keeping your bullet points succinct makes the key parts of your accomplishments stand out.
+Your bullet points should be a concise summary of your resume's accomplishments.
+If you want to elaborate on a specific achievement, save it for a resume summary, short blurb, or cover letter.
+Keeping your bullet points concise makes the key parts of your accomplishments stand out.

 What if you have more than 4-6 bullet points for a job?